behATL/consul-aks-single/README.md

 ```
 **Install Consul**
 - Parameters in the helm chart can be customized first, such as the Consul Enterprise version
+- All the pod configs for Jaeger rely on the Consul DC being "aks1".
+Don't change the Consul DC name.
 - Make sure to run this from the repo root, as the path to the helm config is static.
 ```
 helm install consul hashicorp/consul -f ./config/helm/helm.yaml --debug
 ```